 Note: rail alignment and cladding support to be provided by the steelwork contractor.

-For more information take a look at our purlin techincal manual.
+For more information take a look at our purlin techincal manual, which can be found at the bottom of this page.

 PJR with riveted end cleats